-When you’re walking, the motion is one directional.
+When you’re walking, the motion is one-directional.
 Forward only.
 No side to side.
-You don’t have to worry about that lateral motion you encounter in many other sports.
+You don’t have to worry about the lateral motion you encounter in many other sports.

 Here are the main considerations, and some tips on finding comfortable walking shoes that’ll fit your particular foot.

 At most of the big chain stores like Dick’s Sporting Goods or Foot Locker, customers who come in for walking shoes are routinely pushed toward running shoes.
 Especially the ones that have thick, built-up soles.